* Former chairwoman of U.S. Civil Rights Commission

 In December 2004, President George W. Bush named Gerald Reynolds to replace Berry as chairman of the USCCR.

-Today Berry is a Board of Directors member of the NAACP Legal Defense Fund; a Fellow of the Society of American Historians and of the National Academy of Public Administration; and a Distinguished Fellow of the American Society for Legal History.
+Over the years, Berry has served variously as a Board of Directors member of the NAACP Legal Defense Fund and People for the American Way; a Fellow of the Society of American Historians and of the National Academy of Public Administration; and a Distinguished Fellow of the American Society for Legal History.
+She also has received 35 honorary doctoral degrees and many awards, including the NAACP’s Roy Wilkins Award, the Southern Christian Leadership Conference‘s Rosa Parks Award, Ebony magazine’s Black Achievement Award, and the Organization of American Historians‘ Roy Rosenzweig Distinguished Service Award.